 The Joy family has its roots in and around Hebden, located in the beautiful Upper Wharfedale Valley; their lives and times are described in my book, Liverpool Cowkeepers.
 However, the Joys were not the only cowkeeping family in Liverpool to originate from Wharfedale.
 Listed below are details of some of these others.
+The list includes families originating from villages within the wider catchment area of the River Wharfe.
 [Information about the Tennant and Thwaite families was kindly provided by Nicola Thwaite – thanks, Nicola].

 BERESFORD - Henry Beresford was born in 1838 to George and Mary who were farming at Raisgill, Buckden.
 By 1871 he was married to Alice and working for Elisabeth Foster as a Farm Manager at Beckermonds, Buckden.
 When their second child was born, in 1874, the family were living at 57 Poplar Street in the Liverpool district of Everton and Henry’s occupation is given as Cowkeeper.
 They had five children at their Everton address and were still living there in 1891.
 However, by the time of the 1901 census, Henry and his wife had moved to Blackburn, where he was working as a Grocer.